ferrriii/text-copy/README.md

 # text-copy
-a small js library (271 bytes gzipped) for copying text to clipboard.
+a small js library (238 bytes gzipped) for copying text to clipboard.

+Tested on: Chrome, Firefox, Safari, Edge and IE11.

 ## Browser usage
 Load `index.js`.
 You can use a CDN like below.